wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 ```

 ## Extension Exercises
-- look at the logs `kubectl logs`
+- Look at the logs `kubectl logs`
-  - note these are ephemeral...
+  - Note these are ephemeral...
-- add a startup probe to make sure app only receives traffic when it's up
+- Add a startup probe to make sure app only receives traffic when it's up
-  - we're scaling the app automatically, but we don't know how well things will respond
+  - We're scaling the app automatically, but we don't know how well things will respond
-  - we can add probes, startup and status to see if things are behaving okay
+  - We can add probes, startup and status to see if things are behaving okay
-  - an example might look like
+  - An example might look like
   ```
   startupProbe:
     httpGet:
-      path: /healthz
+      path: /health
       port: liveness-port
     failureThreshold: 30
     periodSeconds: 60
   ```
   which should live under a container definition within the `containers` block of the deployment manifest
-  - we don't have a healthcheck endpoint in our app, so lets add one that just returns 200
+  - We don't have a healthcheck endpoint in our app, so lets add one that just returns 200
-  - then publish our app, and our helm chart and watch what happens
+  - Then publish our app, and our helm chart and watch what happens
-  - that probe might take a long time to check the app is up and running, so could reduce the timeout?
+  - That probe might take a long time to check the app is up and running, so could reduce the timeout?
-- under normal load, the memory and CPU we allocated earlier might be much more than needed
+- Under normal load, the memory and CPU we allocated earlier might be much more than needed
-  - tune the resource allocations using `kubectl top` under normal and heavy load and see how it response to traffic spikes
+  - Tune the resource allocations using `kubectl top` under normal and heavy load and see how it response to traffic spikes
-- we've so far only used a single service and exposed it fairly crudely, but what if we want a more advanced ingress? https://docs.microsoft.com/en-us/azure/aks/ingress-basic
+- We've so far only used a single service and exposed it fairly crudely, but what if we want a more advanced ingress? https://docs.microsoft.com/en-us/azure/aks/ingress-basic
+- Add an RBAC rule for accessing DB credentials
+- Add support for encryption at rest of the secret

 ## Tidying up